adrianolszewski/model-based-testing-hypotheses/README.md

 Fair enough?

-## But it's SLOW!
+## But the model-based testing is SLOW!
-Let's be honest - model-based testing can be (and IS) **SLOWER** than running a plain good-old test, especially if you perform then under multiple imputation approach to missing data (where you repeat the same analysis on each of dozens of imputed datasets and then pool the results.), especially if you use the Likelihood Ratio testing (LRT).
+Let's be honest - model-based testing can be (and IS) **SLOWER** than running a plain good-old test, especially if you perform then under multiple imputation approach to missing data (where you repeat the same analysis on each of dozens of imputed datasets and then pool the results.), especially if you also employ the Likelihood Ratio testing (LRT).

 **But - well - did you expect a free lunch?
 As I said in the beginning - simple tests do simple jobs and cannot do anything more.
 If you want more, you have to pay for it.
 That's as simple.**

 ----
 ## Not only it's slow.
 It may also fail to converge!
 Yes, they may and sometimes they do.